 DuckDuckGo has shown the world that a privacy first search engine is possible and we respect this contribution.

-Once we understand query intent, we then select the best places to find the answer, and then query them directly in real time via API, then apply a ranking system for the results (which may involve user preferences).
 Among the sources we use are traditional web search indexes (including both Google and Bing) where and when we need them.
 When we do so, it is done in an anonymized way so these engines never know whom is the query coming from.
-Currently additional major sources include Wikipedia, HERE and Yelp.
+Additional sources of information include Teclis (our own non-commercial index), TinyGem (our news index), Kagi AI (for instant answers), Wikipedia, vertical integration APIs (like DeepL for translation and other APIs for "answer" type widgets like unit conversion and so on).

-Finally, a lot of queries are answered by our question answering systems, for example when you ask how far is the sun).
-Significant number of queries like for example 10 usd in eur are answered using dozens of different sources and APIs, all connected for you in one place.
+Finally, a lot of queries are answered by our instant question answering systems, for example when you ask how far is the sun).
+Significant number of queries like for example 10 usd in eur are answered using dozens of different sources and APIs, all connected for you in a fast, privacy-respecting and transparent way.

 Kagi is able to surface unique, high quality, non-commercial content in its search results while penalizing results heavy in ads and tracking.